teshomey/teshomey.github.io/cv.md

 ### Experience
 - Postdoctoral Researcher | University of Coimbra, **Portugal** (06/2025 - Present)
-   - AI-assisted text classification with Python — [ai-assisted-text-classification](https://github.com/teshomey/ai-assisted-text-classification)
+   - Classified research publications by combining metadata enrichment from OpenAlex with AI-driven text analysis techniques — [ai-assisted-text-classification](https://github.com/teshomey/ai-assisted-text-classification)
-   - Used Bayesian hierarchical models to evaluate policy intervention
+   - Applied Bayesian hierarchical Poisson modeling to assess the impact of journal policies on reducing inappropriate use of bar graphs for continuous data in biomedical research
    - Contributed to developing and validating an open-source R package for automated data extraction and classification
 - Data Curator & Analyst, Freelancer | FORRT, **Germany** (11/2024 - 09/2025)
   - Extracted and coded data from 80+ published articles to expand research replication database - [FReD](https://forrt.org/apps/fred_explorer.html)